HashiniKrishnamoorthy/Sakila--SQL--Practice/README.md

   This document provides a structured explanation of stored procedures used in MySQL, including input/output parameters, dynamic SQL, cursor-based procedures, and key         concepts such as natural vs. surrogate keys.

+  ## CTEs, Temporary Tables, and Views
+  ####  CTE (Common Table Expression)

+  A CTE is a temporary result set created inside a query using WITH.
+  It helps make queries easier to read and avoids repeating subqueries.
+  It exists only for that one query.

+  Syntax:

+  - ` WITH cte_name AS (
+      SELECT ...
+    )
+   SELECT * FROM cte_name; `

+  #### Temporary Tables

+    A temporary table is like a normal table but exists only for the current session.
+   It is useful for storing intermediate results and using them multiple times.

+    Syntax:

+   ` CREATE TEMPORARY TABLE temp_table AS
+     SELECT ...            `

+  #### Views

+    A View is a virtual table.
+    It does not store data physically — it runs the query behind it every time you use it.
+    Views help simplify complex queries.

+    Syntax:

+     ` CREATE VIEW view_name AS
+       SELECT ... `

   ##  What Are Stored Procedures?
   - ` sql/Stored Procedures.sql`